preciofishbone/OmniaDocsG2/blocks/metrics-block-612/index.rst

 + Search statistics: You can select search statistics for the total number of queries, abandoned queries or no result queries.
 + Pages: Here's a lot of options available - Published, Waiting for approval, Draft, No comments, Average number of comments, Average ratings, Reach and Underused content.
 "No comments" lists the number of pages that has no comment at all.
 "Average number of comments" is calculated this way: Total number of comments on all pages dived by the total number of pages.
 So if there are a total of 100 comments on all pages and there are 200 pages, the average number of comments would be 0,5.
 + User activity: You can select to show the number of active readers or the number of active contributors.
-+ URL status: Select "404 not found" or "401 unauthoroized".
++ URL status: By selecting "404 not found" you can list all broken links.
+By selecting "401 unauthoroized" you can list all attempts to visit a URL the user didn't have access to.

 What is to be considered underused content can be set in Omnia admin, see: :doc:`Metrics settings </admin-settings/tenant-settings/settings/metrics/index>`